IMPORTANT changes to rental laws during COVID-19 (coronavirus) emergency period

 New laws have commenced which affect tenants, property owners and agents.
 Read about the COVID-19 Disease (Emergency Provisions) Act 2020 and the changes to:

 What is Rent

-Rent is the amount of money agreed to be paid by the tenant to the owner each week/fortnight, in return for ‘exclusive possession’ of the property.
+Rent is the amount of money a tenant agrees to pay to an owner each week/fortnight, in return for ‘exclusive possession’ of a property.

 The lease will specify a payment period, for example fortnightly.
 Rent for each payment period must be paid in advance.
 The payment period can only be changed if both the tenant and owner agree.

 If the tenant pays rent using cash or cheque the owner must give the tenant a receipt that has:

 - the address of the property the tenant paid rent for and

 A tenant cannot be charged for the payment/collection of rent.

 Advertising at a fixed price (no rent bidding)